vectorgrp/sil-kit-adapters-byte-stream-socket/CONTRIBUTING.md

 # Contributing to Vector SIL Kit Adapter Byte Stream Socket

-Welcome and thank you for your interest in contributing to the Vector SIL Kit Adapter for Byte Stream Sockets open source project.
+Welcome and thank you for your interest in contributing to the Vector SIL Kit Adapter for Byte Stream Socket open source project.

 We are sorry, but at the moment, we do not accept external contributions until